-Sirtuins, Aging, and Mitochondrial Function
+SIRT3, Aging, and Mitochondrial Function

-Mitochondria, Energy Production, and Sirtuins:
+Mitochondria, Energy (ATP), and Sirtuins:

-Your mitochondria (the ‘powerhouse of the cell’) are vital to healthy longevity.
-In the mitochondria, molecules convert into energy and then store as ATP (adenosine triphosphate).
-When other parts of your cells need energy, a bond breaks in the ATP molecule, releasing energy and creating ADP (adenosine diphosphate) + a phosphate molecule.
+Your mitochondria (the ‘powerhouse of the cell’) are vital to your health and longevity.
+In the mitochondria, molecules from the food that you eat are converted into energy and then stored as ATP (adenosine triphosphate).

 Cells have anywhere from dozens to thousands of mitochondria in them, depending on the type of cell.
-Cells that need a lot of energy, like heart muscle cells and liver cells, have more mitochondria.
+(Egg cells can have hundreds of thousands of mitochondria per cell!)

 Mitochondria cross-section showing inner and outer membranes.
 Wikimedia Commons – C/C license

-The source of chemical energy for the mitochondria is the food you eat or your own stored fat.
-In addition, you need ways of moving the electrons – molecules that will accept and donate electrons – across the membrane.
-NAD+ and FAD are the two crucial molecules here, which we get from riboflavin and B3.
+The source of chemical energy for the mitochondria is the food you eat – or your own stored fat.
+In addition, your cells need ways of moving the electrons across the membrane.
+This is done with molecules that accept and donate electrons.

 What do sirtuins have to do with aging?

 Sirtuins are a family of seven proteins that are important in removing acetyl groups from molecules.
+This is called deacetylation.

-Sirtuins remove that acetyl group at the right time, which allows the DNA to compact again and protects it from damage.
+Sirtuins remove the acetyl group at the right time, allowing the DNA to compact again and protect it from damage.
+The ability to turn genes on and off for transcription is what allows your body to function.

 Related Article: NAD+, nicotinamide riboside, and NMN)